Last updated: July 26, 2024

 When reviewers get an "Invitation to review" email from Qeios and would like to accept it, they should simply click the link that they find in the email and click the "Accept" button on the invitation page that opens up.
 Upon acceptance, reviewers will receive an email with instructions and can proceed as follows once the review draft is created on Qeios:

-1. give a 1 to 5 stars rating to the article by clicking on the greyed-out stars;
+1. give an overall rating to the article from 1 to 5 stars by clicking on the greyed-out stars;

 Peer reviews on Qeios require 3 pieces of information in order to be completed and posted: